birky5/birky5/README.md

-- 👋 Hi, I’m @birky5
+- 👋 Hello, my name is Logan Birkholz
-- 👀 I’m interested in Computer Graphics and UI
-- 🌱 I’m currently learning about Operating Systems and Computer Graphics
-- I am a student at University of Wisconsin-Madison and I am graduating in Fall 2023
+- I am a student at University of Wisconsin-Madison, and am graduating in Fall 2023.

 <!---
 birky5/birky5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.